Loisel/colorview2d/README.rst

 ::

     view.config.update({'Cbmin':0.0, 'Cbmax':0.1})

+Alternatively, just use the slider in the second matplotlib figure to control the colorbar limits.

 To re-use this data later (without having to invoke colorview2d again), we can store the data to a gnuplot-style plain text file.